 Special Education teachers in the ConVal elementary schools are known as "ESTs" (Educational Support Teachers).
-ESTs are the "go to" contact people for parents whose children have identified or suspected special education needs.
-If you feel your child is experiencing significant learning difficulties, please contact your child's regular classroom teacher.
+ESTs are the "go to" contact people for parents/guardians whose students have identified or suspected special education needs.
+If you feel your student is experiencing significant learning difficulties, please contact your student's regular classroom teacher.